 No viral hype.
 What the property has instead is a genuinely personal story: Professor Talamo founded it, his theatre-actor son GianMaria runs it, and every artwork in the hotel is painted by GianMaria's wife Laura Libera Lupo.
-The 4.6 Google average from 434 reviews and the €88 low-season entry rate are both honest.
+The 4.6 Google average from 434 reviews and the bargain low-season entry rate are both honest.
 Where the hype limitations show is the absence of an in-house restaurant and standard rather than exceptional breakfast at extra cost.

 The family recommends Ristorante Saraceno D'Oro for dinner, which is a genuine local pick rather than a concierge-commissioned partner.
-At €88 per night in shoulder season, this is quietly one of the cheapest legitimate ways to sleep in Positano centre with a sea-view room.
+In shoulder season this is quietly one of the cheapest legitimate ways to sleep in Positano centre with a sea-view room.
 The Executive Seaview with Hot Tub category is a handful of rooms only and often available at mid-range rates that undercut much less interesting hotels at the same price.

 Every artwork in the hotel is by Laura Libera Lupo, GianMaria Talamo's wife.
 The paintings aren't decoration chosen by an interior designer from an auction catalogue.
 They're created specifically for the spaces they hang in, by someone who lives with the hotel every day.
 The artistic identity is personal and continuous, not a one-time installation.